JabRef/user-documentation/en/setup/citationkeypatterns.md

 A field name \(or one of the above pseudo-field names\) may optionally be followed by one or more modifiers.

-The modifiers can be divided into the categories _converters_ \(such as for converting from HTML to LaTeX\), _case changers_ \(such as for conversion to lower case\), and _others_.
-[Click here](https://github.com/JabRef/jabref/blob/7895ae07443612c63fee950ddee88650fecb4d91/src/main/java/org/jabref/logic/formatter/Formatters.java#L35-L64) for a comprehensive list of available modifiers.

 Generally, modifiers are applied in the order they are specified.
 In the following, we present a list of the most common modifiers alongside a short explanation:

 * **`:abbr`**: Abbreviates the text produced by the field name or special field marker.
 Only the first character and subsequent characters following white space will be included.
 For example: